Clivern/Rabbit/README.md

     </p>
 </p>

 Rabbit is a lightweight service that will build and store your go projects binaries.
-Once a VCS system (github or bitbucket) notifies rabbit of a new release, it clones the project, builds different binaries and publish them.
+Once a VCS system (github or bitbucket or bitbucket server) notifies rabbit of a new release, it clones the project, builds different binaries and publish them.

 <p align="center">
     <img src="https://raw.githubusercontent.com/Clivern/Rabbit/master/assets/img/diagram.png?v=0.0.2" />